Glenn Strömberg: International career

 Strömberg appeared 9 times for the Sweden U21 team between 1979 and 1981.
 He made his senior international debut for Sweden on 3 June 1982 in a friendly 1-1 draw with the Soviet Union, playing for 68 minutes before being replaced by Karl Gunnar Björklund.
 Strömberg scored his first international goal on 29 May 1983 in a UEFA Euro 1984 qualifying game against Italy which Sweden won 2–0.
 A few months later, Strömberg scored two goals as Sweden beat Italy 3–0 away in the same qualifying campaign.
 Despite the two victories against Italy, Sweden failed to qualify for UEFA Euro 1984.

 Strömberg was a part of the Sweden team that qualified for the 1990 FIFA World Cup, and scored a goal against Scotland as Sweden was eliminated in the group stage after three straight losses.
 Strömberg's last international appearance came in the last group stage game against Costa Rica on 20 June 1990.

 Playing style

 For his majestic way of playing in the midfield Strömberg was nicknamed "The Marathon Man".
 His usual position was central midfield or defensive midfield.

 Personal life

 Strömberg works as an expert commentator for Sveriges Television, for Viasat on UEFA Champions League and F.A.
 Premier League matches and for sports betting site Expekt.com as an expert.
 In June 2012, Glenn Strömberg launched his own football site, Gurufans.com, in Swedish and English.

-Since he has no managerial experience, he was never regarded as a serious candidate to succeed Lars Lagerbäck as head coach of the Sweden national football team.
+Since he has no managerial experience, he was never regarded as a serious candidate to succeed Lars Lagerbäck as head coach of the Sweden men's national football team.
 In interviews during the 2006 FIFA World Cup he said that he was flattered to get mentioned as a potential candidate for the job and that he would think carefully about any offer from the Swedish Football Association.